hp17illinois/peihb.github.io/_pages/about.md

 # 🔥 News
 - *2022.08*: &nbsp;🎉🎉 Our "On the Dimension and Metric of Network Embedding" project is selected to be awarded by NSFC, grant 62202369, ￥300,000.
-- *2021.08*: &nbsp;🎉🎉 I join Xi'an Jiaotong Universiyt as an Tenure-Track Assistant Professor.
+- *2021.08*: &nbsp;🎉🎉 I join Xi'an Jiaotong Universiyt as a Tenure-Track Assistant Professor.
 - *2021.06*: &nbsp;🎉🎉 I receive Ph.D. degree from Jilin University.

 # 📝 Publications